Bradzie/Driftout2/README.md

 # Driftout2

-Super ealy development of a new Driftout game.
+Super early development of a new Driftout game.